sailfish-spotify/hutspot/README.md

 ## Operating
  * At startup authorization is done using a browser window.
 The tokens are saved so a next startup might not need a login.
 Still the browser window will apear.
 When authorization is successful you can switch to the app.
  * A list is shown of known play devices.
 The current one is highlighted.
 Using the context menu (long press) you select another device.
- * The three icons on the bottom side give access to
+ * The four icons on the bottom side give access to
+   * a page that shows what is currently playing and contains some media controls
-   * new releases
+   * a list of new releases
    * your albums/artists/playlists/tracks
    * the Search page
  * Various actions can triggered  using the context menu (long press)
- * For some lists the nex/previous set (paging) can be retrieved using the Push/Pull menus
+ * For some lists the nex/previous set (paging) can be retrieved using the Push/Pull menus *
- * Pause/Next/Previous is to be done on the Cover page or the controls on the Lock Screen.
+ * Pause/Next/Previous can be done on the Cover page or the controls on the Lock Screen.

 ## Thanks
  * Spotify for web api